What is the Biodiversity Finance Accelerator (BioFA) project about?

 - Phone (Zambia): WEAC +260 97 7487714

 Additionally the project funder has an Independent Complaint Mechanism, the IKI ICM.
 The mechanism is intended to enable people who suffer (potential) negative social and/or environmental consequences from IKI projects, or who wish to report the improper use of funds, to voice their complaints and seek redress.
-The complaints mechanism is based at Zukunft - Umwelt - Gesellschaft (ZUG) gGmbH, Federal Goverment's project management agency for the IKI funding programme and can be contacted under firstname.lastname@example.org
+The complaints mechanism is based at Zukunft - Umwelt - Gesellschaft (ZUG) gGmbH, Federal Goverment's project management agency for the IKI funding programme and can be contacted under iki-complaintsz-u-g [dot] org (subject: Complaint%20BioFA)

 What does the Accelerator programme comprise?

-The complete acceleration programme will take about nine months, starting in June 2022 and run up until February 2023.
-There will be three enterprise cohorts per country, comprising 5 selected biodiversity-positive enterprises each.
-Each cohort will participate in 3 three-days peer-learning workshops with a total of nine full workshop days.
-In between the workshops, enterprises receive individual coaching on selected topics.
+The BioFA acceleration programme was running between May and December 2022.
+During this time, three enterprise cohorts per country, comprising 5 selected biodiversity-positive enterprises each received tailored business advisory support.
+Each cohort participated in 3 three-days peer-learning workshops with a total of nine full workshop days.
+In between the workshops, enterprises received individual coaching on selected topics.

 What are biodiversity-positive enterprises?